 Add connection

-Open a new chat, and you will see the “gpt-4o” model listed in the dropdown.
+Open a new chat, and you will see all the models listed in the dropdown.
 That little icon tells us it is an external model.

 necrolingus